cfpb/consumerfinance.gov/docs/javascript-unit-tests.md

 The folder structure of the test files mirrors the structure of the project JavaScript in [cfgov-refresh/cfgov/unprocessed/js/](https://github.com/cfpb/cfgov-refresh/tree/master/cfgov/unprocessed/js).

+So my `sample-spec.js` file is in `test/unit_tests/modules` and my `sample.js` file is in `cfgov/unprocessed/js/modules` .
+I put these files in the `modules` folder because they are not atomic components, they are just sample files.
+Your JavaScript might be an atomic element, in which case, it should go in the corresponding folder.
+If you're not sure where your JavaScript should go, [read about atomic components in cfgov-refresh](/atomic-structure/).

+---

+!!! note "Child apps"
-For example, if you’re working on something in a child app, put it in test/unit_test/appname/js/…, and if you’re working on something that belongs to cfgov-refresh generally, it should go in the corresponding folder under test/unit_test/js/.
+    If you’re working on something in a child app, put it in `test/unit_test/appname/js/`.
+Otherwise, if you’re working on something that belongs to cfgov-refresh generally, it should go in the corresponding folder under `test/unit_test/js/`.

-I’ve decided to put my sample-test.js file in cfgov/unprocessed/js/**modules** because __???__.
-So my sample-test-spec.js file will go in test/unit_tests/**modules**.

 Now that you have your sample JS and test files in the right places, let’s try running them and see what happens!
+I'll refer to `sample-spec.js` and `sample.js` in the instructions below, but you should work in your own new test file and JavaScript file to save and commit your changes.

-- Edit line 7 of sample-test-spec.js and remove the ".skip" method.
-The line should now read “it(‘should return a string’), ( )
+1. Edit line 7 of your spec file and remove the `.skip` method.
+The line should now read:
+    ```
+    it( 'should return a string', () => {
+    ```

-- Run your sample test using `gulp test:unit --specs=js/modules/sample-test-spec.js`.
+1. Run your sample test using `gulp test:unit --specs=js/modules/sample-spec.js` (subbing with your own filename).
 The test should fail- this is expected.
-When doing TDD, we want to write our test to fail first, then write the corresponding JavaScript that will make the test pass.
+Remember, when doing TDD, we want to write our test to fail first, then write the corresponding JavaScript that will make the test pass.
-- Make the test pass by changing your sample-test.js line 7 to the following:
+1. Make the test pass by changing your script's line 7 (see [`sample.js`](https://github.com/cfpb/cfgov-refresh/blob/fc9ecc002f933a432322bd15f54be5eb2cffa6e3/cfgov/unprocessed/js/modules/sample.js)) to the following:
+    ```
-    - return ‘Shredder’;
+    return ‘Shredder’;
+    ```
-- Run `gulp test:unit --specs=js/modules/sample-test-spec.js` again to confirm the test now passes.
+- Run the test again to confirm the test now passes.
 Doesn’t it feel good?

 [Jump to the "Running Tests" section of this page](#heading=h.902hhlo4mqzw) for additional commands to run tests.

 ### File structure (basic layout of a test file)

-In order to make the sample-test-spec.js more meaningful to your own use case, you’ll need to know how to structure a unit test using Jest methods.
+In order to make the `sample-spec.js` more meaningful to your own use case, you’ll need to know how to structure a unit test using Jest methods.
 Let’s take a look at the structure of our very basic sample test file.

 #### Imports